What Is the Best DropInBlog Alternative?

 WordPress

 Starting with the pros, the one main advantage of WordPress is its huge customizability.
-For one, there are literally thousands of themes to choose from, so the chances of not finding something you like are pretty slim.
+For one, there are thousands of themes to choose from, so the chances of not finding something you like are pretty slim.
 And if you’re unhappy with how your blog looks, you can modify the CSS, as WordPress allows tinkering with the code.

 Plus, it may be difficult for your WordPress blog to blend in with the site.
 Unless you already use WordPress, it’s unlikely that your chosen theme will fit seamlessly into your site’s design unless you do some serious code modification (and even then, it may not look exactly the same).